NNNILabs/Manhattan-Adapters-Prototyping-Ideas/README.md

 ## Project motivation
 While there are a wide range of prototyping aids available, they are not always designed with regard to this method of prototyping.
 For example, various DIP adapters are available, which break out SMD IC packages like SOIC, MSOP and QFN to pin headers with standard 100mil spacing.
 The adapters in this repository, while follwing a similar idea, are designed differently with decoupling and placement on a base copper-clad board in mind.
 ## List of boards:
 - SOIC/MSOP-8 adapter: Contains space for a SOIC-8 package on one side, and an MSOP-8 on the other.
 The trace patterns are optimised for supply decoupling either on pin 7 or 8.
 In the case of dual-supply op-amps, decoupling on each supply pin is also possible.
 This applies to both SOIC and MSOP.
+Solder mask is left on some sections of the board to facilitate easier soldering and prevent unwanted shorts near fine-pitch traces.
 (Passive sizes in image: 0402, 0602.)

 <p align="center">
 <img src="https://github.com/NNNIIndia/Manhattan-Adapters-Prototyping-Ideas/blob/main/Resources/SOIC%2BMSOP.png" height=250>